The Problem

 Shear stress due to torsion for a circular shaft* $$ \begin{equation} \tau_{torsion} = \frac{M_x R}{J} = \frac{F L_y R}{\frac{\pi}{2} (R^4 - r^4)} \end{equation} $$

-Max shear stress for a thin-walled tube with downward force and torsion $$ \begin{equation} \tau_{max} = \tau_{torsion} + \tau_{beam, max} \end{equation} $$
+Combining the two to get overall max shear stress: $$ \begin{equation} \tau_{max} = \tau_{torsion} + \tau_{beam, max} \end{equation} $$

 Tensile Stress